Regularity of the density of states for random Dirac operators: Model and important properties

 (iii) The single-site matrix potential $u$ is compactly supported with $\mathrm{supp}(u)\subset [-2, 2 ]^d$.
 In addition, $u$ is assumed to be continuous almost everywhere, with $u\in L^\infty(\mathbb{R}^d, \mathcal{H}_n^+)$, where $\mathcal{H}_n^+$ is the space of $n\times n$ non-negative Hermitian matrices.

 \end{assumption}

-As stated in~\cite[Remark~2.6(ii)]{BCZ}, $H_\omega$ is an ergodic family of operators and then has an almost surely deterministic spectrum.
+As stated in~\onlinecite[Remark~2.6(ii)]{BCZ}, $H_\omega$ is an ergodic family of operators and then has an almost surely deterministic spectrum.

-Throughout this article we use the sup norm in $\RR^d$ : $|x|=\max\{|x_i|:i=1, \ldots ,d \}$.
+Throughout this article we use the sup norm in $\RR^d$ : $|x|:=\max\{|x_i|:i=1, \ldots ,d \}$.
 By $\Lambda_L$ we denote the open box of side $L>0$ centered at $0$:

-Given a box $\Lambda_L$, we define the localized operator where we denote $u_i=u(\cdot-i)$.
+Given a box $\Lambda_L$, we define the localized operator where we denote $u_i:=u(\cdot-i)$.
 This operator is a self-adjoint unbounded operator on $L^2(\RR^d,\CC^n)$.

-We can then define $R_{\omega,L}(z)=(H_{\omega,L}-z)^{-1}$ the resolvent of $H_{\omega,L}$ and $E_{\omega,L}(\cdot)$ its spectral projection.
+We can then define $R_{\omega,L}(z):=(H_{\omega,L}-z)^{-1}$ the resolvent of $H_{\omega,L}$ and $E_{\omega,L}(\cdot)$ its spectral projection.

 The two most important properties used in the proof are the following.
-The first one is the Wegner estimate proven in \cite[Theorem~4.2]{BCZ}. \begin{property}[Wegner estimate] Suppose Assumptions~\ref{assump-gap} and ~\ref{assump:2} hold true.
+The first one is the Wegner estimate proven in \onlinecite[Theorem~4.2]{BCZ}. \begin{property}[Wegner estimate] Suppose Assumptions~\ref{assump-gap} and ~\ref{assump:2} hold.
 For any compact subinterval $J$ of $(B_-,B_+)$, there exists a constant $C_J$ such that for all $a<b\in J$ and all $L>0$

 \end{property}